z25/BgeHttpServer/README.md

 This module is found in `threadingController.py` which uses class `serverThread` from `threadedHttpWsgiServer.py`.
 Uses the `z25_restMapper` class from `appie.py` to start an HTTP server on port 8000.
 This server is constructed with an instance of class `blendedRest` from `blendRest.py`.
 Note that the Blender scene file and these Python files need to be in the same directory.

-An HTTP client can communicate to BLE to change a status of a property of an object but it can not read out the status of an object at the moment.
+An HTTP client can communicate to BGE to change a status of a property of an object but it can not read out the status of an object at the moment.

 ### 3.1 Starting the server ###